 There is no bullying, no cliques and none of those classroom behaviour or teacher control issues at Recognize.
 These issues blight so many a classroom, teacher and school.
 If a student has a problem, then there is the time and opportunity to talk this through and find a solution.
 The children at Recognise feel valued as individuals and this makes a great difference to their attitude towards study, towards school and towards each other.

 For teachers, there are also many benefits of the small-scale approach; which in turn helps the teacher’s ability to help the children.

 Teachers are not every night laden with books to mark as they are doing much of their assessment and feedback in the course of the day.
 They are not exhausted by having to daily deal with challenging behaviours from large groups and they don’t have their focus distracted away from their daily teaching by classroom management issues.
 Admittedly, they have to work hard to prepare differentiated activities for their students but because of the size of the school, other administration tasks are able to be largely minimised.
 This allows them the time and energy to do those tasks that are most important for progressing a child’s learning.

 Teachers get to know each child extremely well and the reward of seeing the fruits of their labour helps with the sense of job satisfaction and motivation.
 They keep close communication with parents so that home-life can support what’s going on in school.

 The key to all good schools is having good teachers but so often, good teachers can be squashed by the huge demands of large-scale, inflexible institutions.
-Here at Recognize, we try to do as much as we can to support our staff and to create an environment which will help them do the job they all want to do – teach
+Here at Recognise, we try to do as much as we can to support our staff and to create an environment which will help them do the job they all want to do – teach!

-If you are a parent of a present or past student at Recognize, we’d love to hear your comments and thoughts about our school. email email@example.com
+If you are a parent of a present or past student at Recognise, we’d love to hear your comments and thoughts about our school. email email@example.com